Israel-Anaba/Edinburgh-Indian-Start-up-Project/README.md

 amounts of funding?
 * Are there any patterns in the location of a company's headquarters and the amount of funding it receives?
 * Does the number of investors in a company tend to impact the amount of funding it receives?
+* Founders: How many founders are associated with each company?
+What is the average number of founders?
-* Headquarters: What are the top 5 countries with the highest number of companies in the dataset?
-Which country has the highest funding?
+* What are the top 10 companies with the highest funding?

 ## Hypothesis
 * Startups in the e-commerce and fintech sectors receive more funding compared to other sectors in India.